MaxineHelsel/TerraQuest/README.md

 macOS comes last, because i have to switch to a different system and pull the already pushed version, compile for mac os, then re push.

 # ChangeLog
+### Alpha Version 17

+- Added basic world generation

+- Added /updatemap command

+this is to force a tile update on the entire loaded map

+- Added Creative inventory

+- Added Hotbar use animation

+- Added Hardware accelerated graphics mode

+- Added /rendermode command

+mode 0: Sofware rendering

+mode 1: Hardware exclusive rendering

+mode 2: Hardware rendering

+- Added /shadowcast command

+allows you to toggle shadows on or off

+- Made debug menu background translucent

+- ...And probably more that I havent included here

 ### Alpha Version 16

 - Removed /theme command